 Distributed Security, Inc offers business enterprises a single source turn-key package of services for the development of a private security base and operation of a dedicated private security force.
 The turnkey package includes infrastructure, training, provisioning and outsourcing.

-Design, construction and financing of a private defense base consisting of an on-site range, armory and tactical training facilities:
+Design, construction and financing of a Distributed Security Base consisting of an on-site range, armory and tactical training facilities:

 - Initial site survey for placement of range.